Engagement and consultation

 The Engagement and consultation section suggests factors to consider when engaging with the public and elected representatives about parks transformation.

-Stakeholder engagement and consultation is an important element of testing public appetite for change and shaping your proposals as they develop.
+Public consultation and stakeholder engagement is an essential part of the decision making process, testing public appetite for change and shaping your proposals as they develop.

 Whilst there will be legal requirements to consult for certain elements of implementation, for example, asset transfer, it is good practice to build engagement and consultation into project planning from the start.